google/applied-machine-learning-intensive/amli/v2/content/xx_career_development/06_giving_and_receiving_feedback.md

 ---

-Some helpful frames for responding to feedback: {.big}
+# Some helpful frames for responding to feedback:

 * *“Thank you for the feedback.”*